boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    state of each component within the network device.
 It also includes threshold related power parameters such as rated power, expected volts.

-##  Energy Saving Management Tree Diagram
+##  Energy Saving Management Module Structure

   {{e-tree}} shows the tree diagram of the YANG data model defined in {{sec-module}}.